10 Interesting Facts about Blood and Blood Cells

-Like all humans have red colored blood, there are few organisms which have varying blood colors.
-Spiders and octopus have blue color blood, cockroaches have white/colorless blood, grasshopper, leeches, and some varieties of earthworm have green color blood and so on.
+Like all humans who have red-colored blood, there are few organisms that have varying blood colors.
+Spiders and octopuses have blue color blood, cockroaches have white/colorless blood, grasshopper, leeches, and some varieties of earthworm have green color blood and so on.
 Apart from these, there are more facts about the blood.
-In this article, few interesting facts about Blood and Blood Cells of the human body.
+In this article, a few interesting facts about the Blood and Blood Cells of the human body.

 10 interesting Facts about Blood and Blood Cells

-- Patients suffering from certain diseases like trauma, cancer, and undergoing open-heart surgery require platelets transfusions for their survival.
+- Patients suffering from certain diseases like trauma, cancer, and undergoing open-heart surgery require platelet transfusions for their survival.

-- As per studies conducted, different blood groups result in varying nutritional needs and affects the personality, fertility, stress levels, etc.
+- As per studies conducted, different blood groups result in varying nutritional needs and affect personality, fertility, stress levels, etc.

-- A single drop of blood contains about forty percent of red blood cells, one percent of white blood cells, four percent of platelets and fifty five percent of plasma.
+- A single drop of blood contains about forty percent of red blood cells, one percent of white blood cells, four percent of platelets and fifty-five percent of the plasma.

 - Apart from erythrocytes, leukocytes, thrombocytes, and hormones, human blood also contain metal atoms, including copper, chromium, iron, lead, manganese, zinc and 0.2 milligrams of gold.